-If you have not been treated before for multiple myeloma, and you are not suitable for blood stem cell transplantation you will receive Bortezomib together with two other medicines; melphalan and prednisone.
+If you have not been treated before for multiple myeloma, and you are not suitable for blood stem cell transplantation you will receive bortezomib intravenously or subcutaneously together with two other medicines; melphalan and prednisone.

 In this case, the duration of a treatment cycle is 42 days (6 weeks).
 You will receive 9 cycles (54 weeks).